Professor X: Fictional character biography

+Charles Francis Xavier was born in New York City to the wealthy Dr. Brian Xavier, a well-respected nuclear scientist, and Sharon Xavier.
+The family lives in a grand mansion estate in Westchester County because of the wealth his father's nuclear research has brought.
 With help from his superhuman powers and natural genius, Xavier becomes an excellent student and athlete, though he gives up the latter, believing his powers give him an unfair advantage.
-Due to his powers, by the time he graduates from high school, Charles loses all his hair.
-He enters Bard College aged 16 and graduates with his bachelor's degree in biology in only two years.
+He enters Bard College aged 16 and graduates with a bachelor's degree in biology in only two years.
 In graduate studies, he receives Ph.D.s in Genetics, Biophysics, Psychology, and Anthropology with a two-year residence at Pembroke College, University of Oxford.
 He receives an M.D. in Psychiatry while spending several years in London.
 He is appointed adjunct professor at Columbia University.
-Origins of Marvel Comics: X-Men #1 (2010) presents a different version of events, suggesting a scholarship to Oxford rescued him from his abusive home, after which he "never looked back", suggesting he began his academic career as a very young man at Oxford.

-At graduate school, he meets a Scottish girl named Moira Kinross, a fellow genetics student with whom he falls in love.
+At graduate school, Xavier meets Moira Kinross, a fellow genetics student with whom he falls in love.
 They agree to get married, but soon, Xavier is drafted into the Korean War.
-He carves himself a niche as a soldier in search and rescue missions alongside Shadowcat's father, Carmen Pryde, and witnesses Cain's transformation into Juggernaut when he touches a ruby with an inscription on it.
-Xavier receives a letter from Moira breaking up with him.
-He later discovers that Moira married her old boyfriend Joseph MacTaggert, who abuses her.
+While Xavier is serving in the war, Moira breaks up with him.
+Saddened, Xavier begins traveling around the world.